godatadriven/godatadriven-blog/content/rapid-prototyping-online-machine-learning.md

 Here's the new homepage:

 ![shop-homepage.png](static/images/rapid-prototyping-online-machine-learning/shop-homepage.png)
-<small>Shop for Humans; brought to you by bandits.
+<small>Shop for Humans, brought to you by bandits.
 Photo by [Flickr user Jonathan Leung](https://www.flickr.com/photos/jonathan-leung/15442023790/).</small>

-Note that we conclude the href URL with this little suffix: <code>#/?source=top_pick</code>.
-We are going to use this to capture the event of a click-through.
-We use a URL fragment (the part after the #), so we don't bother the server side code with this tracking directly.
+Note that we conclude the href URL with this little suffix: `#/?source=top_pick`.
+Also, we send a custom Divolte Collector event to signal that an impression of the image was served.
+We are going to use this to capture the events of impression and click-through.
+We use a URL fragment (the part after the #), so we don't bother the server side code with this tracking.
 Instead, we capture the URL fragment in the Divolte Collector mapping and populate a special field in our event records when it is present.
-In Divolte Collector event records are just [Avro](https://avro.apache.org) records, which are populated from incoming requests according the a [specific mapping](http://divolte-releases.s3-website-eu-west-1.amazonaws.com/divolte-collector/0.2.1/userdoc/html/mapping_reference.html) which you specify in a Groovy based DSL.
+Same for the custom impression event.
+In Divolte Collector event records are [Avro](https://avro.apache.org) records, which are populated from incoming requests according the a [specific mapping](http://divolte-releases.s3-website-eu-west-1.amazonaws.com/divolte-collector/0.2.1/userdoc/html/mapping_reference.html) which you specify in a Groovy based DSL.
 Please have a look at [the mapping documentation](http://divolte-releases.s3-website-eu-west-1.amazonaws.com/divolte-collector/0.2.1/userdoc/html/mapping_reference.html) for more details on this (or read our [Getting Started guide](http://divolte-releases.s3-website-eu-west-1.amazonaws.com/divolte-collector/0.2.1/userdoc/html/getting_started.html)).

 In our event record schema, we add the following field to capture the source of a click:

     :::json
+    {
-    { "name": "source",
+      "name": "source",
       "type": ["null", "string"],
       "default": null
     }